aptly-dev/www.aptly.info/content/doc/aptly/repo/add.md

 duplicate.
 However it is forbidden to have two packages in one repo with identical triples (architecture, name, version) that have different metadata or files (see [Duplicate packages](/doc/feature/duplicate) for details).
+If you need to replace package that conflicts with existing, use flag `-force-replace`.
 All files added to package pool would be deduplicated, as it happens with files coming from mirrors, so exactly one copy of each file would be stored in aptly pool.